petrk23/RawDev/README.md

 ```
  License
 ---------
-License is GPLv3 or greater.
+License is GPLv3 or later.
 See `LICENSE.md`.